 - Tour the magnificently reconstructed Palace Grand Theatre, a national historic site.

 - SS Keno National Historic Site.
-The SS Keno (pictured at right) was the last steamer to run the Yukon River when she sailed from Whitehorse in 1960 to her present berth on the riverbank.
+The SS Keno (pictured above) was the last steamer to run the Yukon River when she sailed from Whitehorse in 1960 to her present berth on the riverbank.

 - Visit Robert Service’s Cabin.